stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ## More About This Tooling

-The tooling is a [Copier](https://copier.readthedocs.io/en/stable/) template that provides a directory structure and files for [Task](https://taskfile.dev).
-The file defines tasks that generate and run commands.
+[The tooling](https://github.com/stuartellis/tf-tasks) is a [Copier](https://copier.readthedocs.io/en/stable/) template that provides a directory structure and files for [Task](https://taskfile.dev).
+The main file defines tasks that generate and run commands.
 Copier to enable you to create new projects that include the tooling, add the files and directories to any existing project and also synchronize them with newer [versions](https://github.com/stuartellis/tf-tasks/releases) as needed.
 [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) accept the same commands and have the same behavior, so the same tooling can support both of them with minimal effort.

 The tasks provide an opinionated configuration for Terraform and OpenTofu, which is described in this article.
 This configuration enables projects to use built-in features of these tools to support: